taoyouxian/TravelAgencySys/README.md

 BPEL, business process execution language, which was written in XML.
 It is used to automatic process execution, and also known as WSBPEL and BPEL4WS.
 For more details see [BPEL-Wikipedia](https://en.wikipedia.org/wiki/Business_Process_Execution_Language).

-For more details, check out our branch [webServiceProj](https://github.com/taoyouxian/TravelAgencySys/tree/webServiceProj).
+For setting up a BPEL process, check out our branch [webServiceProj](https://github.com/taoyouxian/TravelAgencySys/tree/webServiceProj).

 ## Tutorial